guttadauriaa/postgresql_container/README.md

 If you want to generate your own :

 First, you need to create self-signed CA and certificates using [certstrap](https://github.com/square/certstrap) from the certs folder.

+You can download a compiled binary from the Github Release page.

 To build this utility, you need the Go compiler in version 1.18+.